 Researchers have yet to discover a cure for Parkinson’s disease, but treatments have come a long way in recent years.
 Today, several different medications and other therapies are available to manage symptoms like tremors and stiffness.

 It’s important for your loved one to take their medication exactly as the doctor prescribed.
 You can also offer support and gentle reminders.

-People with Parkinson’s have a lack of dopamine, which is a brain chemical that helps to keep movements smooth.
+People with Parkinson’s lack dopamine, which is a brain chemical that helps keep movements smooth.
 This is why people with the condition walk slowly and have rigid muscles.
-The main drugs used to treat Parkinson’s work by increasing the amount of dopamine in the brain.
+The main drugs to treat Parkinson’s work by increasing the amount of dopamine in the brain.

 A drug called levodopa, or L-DOPA, has been the main treatment for Parkinson’s disease since the late 1960s.
 It continues to be the most effective drug because it replaces missing dopamine in the brain.

 Most people with Parkinson’s disease will take levodopa some time during the course of their treatment.
 Levodopa is converted into dopamine in the brain.